ltc-mweb/litecoin/doc/mweb/consensus.md

 #### PMMRs

-* After adding all kernels from a block to the end of the kernel MMR, the root shall match the header's kernel root.
+* After building an MMR with all of the kernels from a block, the root shall match the header's kernel root.
-* After adding all kernels from a block to the end of the kernel MMR, the size shall match the header's kernel size.
+* The number of kernels in a block shall match the header's kernel size.
 * After adding all outputs from a block to the end of the output MMR, the root shall match the header's output root.
 * After adding all outputs from a block to the end of the output MMR, the size shall match the header's output size.
 ---